 Unlike many-an-art museum, the Frist does not have a permanent collection.
 Instead, the museum is stocked with constantly rotating and traveling exhibits.
 They host many of the country’s most popular touring exhibits and features art, history, you name it.

-Current exhibitions include: Native Women Artists and Eric Carle’s Pictures Books: Celebrating 50 years of “The Very Hungry Caterpillar.”
-Check out the list of planned exhibitions for 2020 here.
+Recent exhibitions included: Native Women Artists and Eric Carle’s Pictures Books: Celebrating 50 years of “The Very Hungry Caterpillar.”

 The tiny, original fort built to house a few people that would later become the 24th largest city in the United States and the home of Goo Goo Clusters.